kdlabs-org/kdn-sdk/README.md

 MIT

-##Contact
+## Contact

-For any inquiries or support, please reach out to support@kadenanames.com.
+For any inquiries or support, please reach out to info@kdlaunch.com.